Investors Find New Uses for Abandoned Malls

-Affordable, accessible housing is in high demand, and the vast spaces of malls offer are an ideal spot for residences.
-In Providence, Rhode Island, oldest mall in the United States has converted its upper floor into micro-residences.
+Affordable, accessible housing is in high demand, and the vast square footage that malls offer are an ideal spot for residences.
+In Providence, Rhode Island, the oldest mall in the United States has converted its upper floor into micro-residences.
 These studio and one-bedroom loft apartments offer affordable city living with fantastic amenities for students, professionals, and performing artists.
 Its prime location in the heart of downtown and very low rents mean there is always a waiting list for the residences.
-The lower level of the mall is mixed use with retail and restaurant businesses.
+The lower level of the mall is mixed-use with retail and restaurant businesses.

 The machines and computers that power everyday life in the 21st century need to live somewhere.
-Although most people don’t really think about them, data centers are an imperative part of what makes today’s world turn.
+Although most people don’t really think about them, data centers are a crucial part of what makes today’s world turn.

 Converting malls into data centers is an emerging trend which requires extensive renovation and rewiring, but is an excellent use of the space that looks ahead to our needs of the future.

 Americans still love their stuff, and the self-storage business is booming.
 While retail sales have been going down, new properties being developed as self-storage are going up.
 Developers are making malls, or anchor stores within malls, into self-storage facilities.
 These often include a few retail and food options, such as this new self-storage development in Ohio.